runtimeverification/wasm-semantics/wasm.md

       => #gatherTypes(TKW ,             TDECLS , VTYPES + VTYPES')
 ```

-### Typeuse
+### Type Use

 A type use is a reference to a type definition.
 It may optionally be augmented by explicit inlined parameter and result declarations.
-A Typeuse should start with `'(' 'type' x:typeidx ')'` followed by a group of inlined parameter or result declarations.
+A type use should start with `'(' 'type' x:typeidx ')'` followed by a group of inlined parameter or result declarations.

 ```k
     syntax TypeUse     ::= TypeDecls